mozbrick/brick/README.md

 This is a list of the currently bundled components provided in the library.
 (Click to view subfolder with readme and demo page)

+Full documentation can be found on [the Brick site](http://mozilla.github.io/brick/).

 ## Structural Components

 ### ['Layout'](component/layout)